The term crepey skin refers to when the skin looks thin and wrinkled and similar in appearance to crepe paper.

 Using topical creams that contain retinol can help restore the skin’s elasticity and thicken collagen, which might reduce the chance of developing crepey skin.

-What people eat can affect their skin and to try to reduce the chances of developing crepey skin, it is essential to include the following in a balanced diet:
+What people eat can affect their skin and to try to reduce the chances of developing crepey skin, it is essential to

 - antioxidants, such as carotenoids, tocophenols, and flavonoids